port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 }
 ```

-Here is code in `python` to create this action (remember to insert your `CLIENT_ID` and `CLIENT_SECRET` in order to get an access token)
+Below you can see the `python` code to create this action (remember to insert your `CLIENT_ID` and `CLIENT_SECRET` in order to get an access token).

 :::note Specifying the target blueprint
-Note how we use the `vm` blueprint identifier to add the action to our new blueprint
+Note how the `vm` Blueprint identifier is used to add the action to the new Blueprint
 :::

 <details>